Solar cycle (calendar)

 This cycle also occurs in the Gregorian calendar, but it is interrupted by years that are divisible by 100 but not by 400, which are common years.
 This interruption has the effect of skipping 16 years of the solar cycle between February 28 and March 1.
 Because the Gregorian cycle of 400 years has exactly 146,097 days, i.e. exactly 20,871 weeks, one can say that the Gregorian so-called solar cycle lasts 400 years.

 Relation with the Dominical letter

 Calendar years are usually marked by Dominical letters indicating the first Sunday in a new year, thus the term solar cycle can also refer to a repeating sequence of Dominical letters.
-Unless a year is not a leap year due to Gregorian exceptions, a sequence of calendars is reused every 28 years.
+With the exceptions of century common years in the Gregorian calendar, a sequence of calendars is reused every 28 years.

 In the Julian calendar there is a simple relation between the position of the year in the solar cycle and the Dominical letter.
 In the Gregorian calendar similar correspondences are only valid for one or two centuries at the most due to the fact that not all century years are leap years.